DanonX2/TD-API/README.md

 ## Getting Started

-There's nothing to get started because this is not for community.
+There's nothing to get started because this is not for public.
 But if you have the same interest feel free to join me to speed up the process.

 ### Prerequisites
 requests (for TD API)